 - Capita Selecta Privacy and Data Protection

-- Advanced Topics in International Property Law
+- Advanced Topics in Intellectual Property Law

-A Master of Laws in Law and Technology opens doors to a wide variety of future careers all over the world.
+A Master of Laws in Law and Technology opens doors to a wide variety of careers all over the world.
 Pursue a leading position as a consultant, researcher, policy-maker, or lawyer specialized in law and technology.